 6. Head Out for a Socially Distanced Hike

 When the weather is beautiful, you don’t have to stay indoors.
-Throughout the pandemic, the Centers for Disease Control and Prevention (CDC) have recommended going outside for fresh air and vitamin D and to reduce stress.
+Throughout the pandemic, the CDC has recommended going outside for fresh air and vitamin D and to reduce stress.

 You can go for a hike with friends or family.
 But it’s essential you keep some ground rules in mind.

 First, limit the number of people you’re around — ideally, to just you and one other person.
 It’s also vital you wear cloth masks as you hike, as there may be times when you’re closer than 6 feet.
 Although masks aren’t perfect, they can catch droplets produced when you talk or breathe, offering some protection, according to the CDC.

 It’s also smart to choose to hike in an area that’s not crowded.
 Some trails or parks tend to be hot spots, and people are more likely to visit them than other areas.
 In Philadelphia, for example, the Schuylkill River Trail is usually full of people, making it difficult to distance yourself from others.
 Other trails in the city have fewer people or are bigger, allowing for more space between individuals.

 Before you head out on your hike, do a quick search online to see if the place you’re planning to go to is a hot spot.
 If it is, look for other options.

 Another option is to go out for your hike during a less popular time.
 Weekends and after work might be busy.
 Try going in the middle of the weekday instead.